-I know there are millions of blogs on the interwebs suggesting couples do a first look, but I'm hoping this blog post gives you a little more insight...
+I know there are millions of blogs (and ‘natural light photographers’) on the internet suggesting couples do a first look, but I'm hoping this blog post gives you a little more insight...

 "BUT WAIT SONJ.
 My mom says it's tradition for the couple not to see each other until that walk down the aisle!"